You are here

 The U of I has a limited submission selection process because government agencies, private foundations, and corporate sponsors often accept only a limited number of proposals, applications, or nominations from a single institution (thus the term "Limited Submissions").

-The OVCR will notify the research community of limited submission funding opportunities in a biweekly announcement and will perform a "downselect" when we receive significant interest from a number of researchers for a particular opportunity.
+The OVCR notifies the research community of limited submission funding opportunities in a biweekly announcement and will perform a "downselect" when we receive significant interest from a number of researchers for a particular opportunity.
 If another unit will make the selection, this will be indicated in the notification to the research community.

 The normal selection process is straightforward: the OVCR announces opportunities, researchers express interest, then proposals are selected.
 See specific details below.